Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 - Create an account on [TestPyPI](https://packaging.python.org/guides/using-testpypi/).
 - Create an API Token on TestPyPI.
 - **Note down the name and token value because this is the username and password for publishing**.
+- Copy the API Token and Password and configure it on your system in the file `$HOME/.pypirc`

 ## Step 6 - Uploading the package

 - You should already have Twine installed on your system.
 - Upload the distribution archives using the commands shown in the lecture notes.
 - Go to TestPyPI and view the package which has been uploaded.
 - Take a screenshot of the TestPyPI webpage which displays your package.
-This screenshot will be used for submission.
+- **Important**: Add the TestPyPI screenshot in the description of the pull request opened for submission.

 ## Step 7 - Testing the deployed package